Welcome to my webpages !

 - Non-existence of time-periodic vacuum spacetimes, talk in workshop at Simons Center for Geometry and Physics, January 2015

-(with Hans Lindblad) Scattering from infinity for semi linear wave equations satisfying the null condition or the weak null condition, 53 pages (v2).
+(with Hans Lindblad) Scattering from infinity for semi linear wave equations satisfying the null condition or the weak null condition, Journal of Hyperbolic Differential Equations 20 (1), 155-218 (2023).

-Decay of the Weyl curvature in expanding black hole cosmologies, 124 pages.
+Decay of the Weyl curvature in expanding black hole cosmologies, Annals of PDE (2022).

 Global results for linear waves on expanding Kerr and Schwarzschild de Sitter cosmologies, Communications in Mathematical Physics: Volume 334, Issue 2 (2015), 977–1023.